-How to Spot Them: Rational, calm and reserved yet also spontaneous risk-takers, the Virtuoso is a man (or woman) of mystery.
-You might never really know what they’re thinking or what they might do next.
-They’re not known for their commitment; instead they view every day as a new opportunity to start fresh and always seem to be taking on new endeavors.
+How to Spot Them: Rational, calm, and reserved yet also spontaneous risk-takers, the Virtuoso personality types are people of mystery.
+You might never really know what they’re thinking or what they’ll do next.
+They’re not known for their commitment; instead, they view every day as an opportunity to start fresh and always seem to be taking on new endeavors.
 Virtuosos have a blunt, sometimes risque sense of humor and know how to diffuse tense situations with a well-placed joke.

 What Motivates Them: Virtuosos value independence and fairness most of all.

-How to Work With Them: Something that’s likely to make ISTPs’ day is a random list of things that needs to be fixed or dealt with.
+How to Work With Them: A random list of things that needs to be fixed or dealt with will make their day.
 Virtuosos have a knack for tackling immediate, hands-on tasks with surprising enthusiasm, as long as they are clearly defined.

 14. The Adventurer (ISFP)

 How to Spot Them: Like Virtuosos, Adventurers live in the moment and enjoy pursuing their various passions.
 They are often unpredictable and aren’t great at planning for the future, but they have a zest for life and a certain irresistible charm.
-Adventurers who are outwardly focused can act with amazing charity and selflessness, but they can also lean toward the other extreme, pursuing their own interests above all else.
-(We see both sides of Robert in The Office.)
+Adventurers who are outwardly focused can act with amazing charity and selflessness, but these personality types can also lean toward the other extreme, pursuing their own interests above all else.

 What Motivates Them: Adventurers are on a constant quest for personal fulfillment.

-How to Work With Them: Harness their spontaneous nature by sending them on an important mission, whether it’s joining a sales meeting or attending a conference to get the scoop on a big competitor.
+How to Work With Them: Harness the spontaneous nature of these personality types by sending them on an important mission, whether it’s joining a sales meeting or attending a conference to get the scoop on a big competitor.

 15. The Entertainer (ESFP)

-How to Spot Them: Look for the man (or woman) with the microphone!
-Entertainers crave the spotlight, whether it’s performing onstage or giving a presentation.
-They are social butterflies, and their charisma and originality also make them great at sales, hospitality and people-oriented careers.
+How to Spot Them: Look for the personality types with the microphone!
+Entertainers crave the spotlight, whether it’s performing on stage or giving a presentation.
+They are social butterflies, and their charisma and originality also make them great at sales, hospitality, and people-oriented careers.
 However, they can become easily bored and lose focus, especially if they’re working alone.

 What Motivates Them: For Entertainers, there’s nothing better than being surrounded by people they love and making them laugh.